rnc-personal/ci-fullstack-pp4/README.md

 ### Imagery

 The imagery was a key part of making the site exciting and attractive to visitors.
 The sites design overall needed to be simple and easy to navigate with the imagery being the key feature about a recipe visually.
-The client wanted to go for very professional looking, blogger style photography shots with lots of depth of field that really focused on the food itself.
+The client wanted to go for very professional looking, "blogger" style photography shots with lots of depth of field that really focused on the food itself.

 All images for the site were generated using Midjourney.